To be considered for McGeorge's JSD program, applicants must present evidence of:

 - Curriculum vitae (résumé);

-- Statement of interest and topic proposal indicating why you are interested in the
+- Statement of Interest indicating why you are interested in pursuing the JSD degree

 - Legal writing sample such as a published article, monograph, or academic paper;